Newsletter

 Latest ANWG Newsletter

-The Association of Northwest Weavers Guilds has posted their July 2024 newsletter with an addendum.
+The Association of Northwest Weavers Guilds has posted their January 2025 newsletter.
 Check out the creative ways other Northwest weaving guilds are getting their members together for fiber activities.
 All ANWG newsletters are available here.

 Library News